rahulnarute/configuration-as-code-plugin-master/README.md

 - Open the root directory of this project in IntelliJ IDEA.
 - If you are opening the first time, wait patiently while project dependencies are being downloaded.
 - Click `Run` in the menu.
-Select `Edit Configurations` in the menu item.
+Select `Edit Configurations` in the menu item..
 - Click `Add New Configuration` (`+`) in the top left of the shown dialog.
 Select `Maven`.
 - Under `Parameters` tab group, `Working directory:` is `/path/to/configuration-as-code-plugin/plugin`.
 - Under `Parameters` tab group, `Command line:` is `hpi:run`.